Can New Streaming Services Disrupt the Old Guard?

-Movies, television, and other forms of video entertainment are more accessible than ever before, but consumers are watching in dramatically different ways than they once did.
-According to Bloomberg, the number of traditional TV subscribers hit its peak in 2012 and has been on a steady decline ever since, falling from 100 million to 95 million in just six short years.
-Instead, more and more viewers have flocked to online streaming services like Netflix, Hulu, and Amazon Video.
+Movies, TV, and other forms of video entertainment are more accessible than ever before, but consumers are watching in dramatically different ways than they once did.
+According to Bloomberg, the number of traditional television subscribers hit its peak in 2012 and has been on a steady decline ever since, falling from 100 million to 95 million in just six short years.
+Instead, more and more viewers have flocked to online streaming services like Netflix, Hulu, Amazon Video, and even live TV streaming devices like Sling TV or Playstation Vue.

 However, lately, it’s become much tougher for new streaming providers to achieve success, especially those with a very specific content focus.
 The NBCUniversal-owned comedy network Seeso only reached a few hundred thousand subscribers and was shuttered less than two years after its launch; WarnerMedia also recently shut down three of its most niche channels to make way for a larger service beginning in 2019.